Rays vs. Orioles Player Props Betting Odds

 Franco Stats

-- Wander Franco has 42 hits with 14 doubles, six home runs, 12 walks and 22 RBI.
-He's also stolen eight bases.
+- Franco has 44 hits with 14 doubles, seven home runs and 12 walks.
+He has driven in 23 runs with nine stolen bases.

-- Franco has picked up at least one hit in four games in a row.
-During his last five outings he is batting .316 with two doubles, a walk and two RBI.
+- Franco has hit safely in five straight games.
+In his last five games he is batting .381 with two doubles, a home run and three RBI.

 Franco Recent Games